 - Door draft stopper: This stops warm air from escaping in the cracks under doors.
 You can use rolled-up towels.

 Propane heaters are the best emergency heaters for most homes.
 It mostly has to do with the fuel itself.
 Propane never goes bad and is easy to store.
 You can even store propane tanks outdoors.

-There are many types of heaters and other emergency appliances which run on propane, including emergency stoves and lanterns.
-Compared to other fuels, propane burns cleanly so there is little risk of CO poisoning.
+Many types of heaters and other emergency appliances run on propane, including emergency stoves and lanterns.
+Compared to other fuels, propane burns cleanly, so there is little risk of CO poisoning.

 - Propane heaters are easy to use